 I have written the past two weeks about belief, either belief in a product or, the better choice, belief in yourself.
 Your belief matters, and whatever you believe in the most is what you should use to support your health.
+Do you believe in magnets?
+Are magnets good for your health?

 While I do think that you should believe in your self the most, and that your dependence on products will decrease when you do, I said in those previous posts that I will still use magnets for their energetic benefits.
 I believe very strongly in using magnets, and that’s what I want to talk about today.